 13. Minpinie (Yorkshire Terrier x Miniature Pinscher)

 The Minpinie, also called the Yorkie Pin, is a mix of a Yorkshire Terrier and a Miniature Pinscher.
-It mixes the Yorkie’s exuberance with the Pinscher’s iconic black and rust coat and pointy ears.
+This Yorkie mixed breed combines the Yorkie’s exuberance with the Pinscher’s iconic black and rust coat and pointy ears.
 Minpinies are natural athletes, and absolutely love children – and you’ll love the novelty of watching your kids play with a pint-sized Doberman.

 14. Morkie (Yorkshire Terrier x Maltese)